 Program Completion Delayed Due to Insufficient Course Offerings

 According to a report at FOX News, Santa Monica College has been forced to reduce class offerings over the past three years due to significant California budget cuts that have left the school, like others around the country, scrambling to find enough resources to adequately meet student needs.
 Unfortunately, the practice of cutting classes has left many students in a serious bind.
 Students who were poised to complete degree programs or transfer to a four-year university have not been able to get the core classes they need to complete their requirements.

 “Demand is huge across the board,” Bruce Smith, a spokesman for Santa Monica College, told FOX News.
 “The question is can we continue to keep cutting and cutting classes.
 It’s pretty devastating.”

 Since budget woes began for community colleges in 2008, Santa Monica has been forced to cut 1,100 of its 7,430 classes.
 This means students are not able to schedule the courses they need to graduate in a timely fashion.
-In some cases, students are waiting months – even years – to complete their programs due to a lack of course availability.
+Sometimes, students wait months – even years – to complete their programs due to a lack of course availability.

 Brandon Forgo, a Santa Monica student, told FOX he was hoping to finish his requirements at the school this year so he could transfer to a four-year university next year.
-The film studies major said he was only able to get two of the four classes he needed to graduate this semester.
+The film studies major said he could only get two of the four classes he needed to graduate this semester.

 “I’ve been really disheartened,” Forgo said.
 “I’ve been desperately trying to get some of these classes.”